THE 3D RESET: DemographicsA missing workforce will increase the use of technology and AI to keep costs down and improve productivity

 Around the world, we are seeing aging populations in many advanced economies.
 As baby boomers are coming to retirement, many economies don’t have enough young people coming of age to replace them in the workforce.
 This has been further exacerbated by the pandemic as many left the workforce since 2020 due to early retirement or long-term sickness.
 This scarcity of workers could have significant impact on inflation and economic growth as wages rise.
 In this environment, businesses will need to pay more for salaries and productivity-boosting technologies such as robotics, automation* and AI*, while workers will demand higher pay increases to alleviate the rising cost of living.

-Falling labor force means scarce talent in the workforce
+Falling labour force means scarce talent in the workforce

-With global population growth predicted to decline and labor force growth expected to slow, the number of available employees will decrease, putting pressure on employers to compete for talent.
+With global population growth predicted to decline and labour force growth expected to slow, the number of available employees will decrease, putting pressure on employers to compete for talent.

 Increased inflationary pressures